paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ![](../images/2020-12-24/2020-12-24-always-has-been.jpeg)

 [If you look at the system program](https://github.com/solana-labs/solana/blob/master/runtime/src/system_instruction_processor.rs#L179) you'll see that although the program owns all basic SOL accounts, it can only transfer SOL from an account when the transaction has been signed by the private key of the SOL account being debited.
+(As a matter of fact, even programs are owned by programs.
+Remember, they are stored in accounts and these `executable` accounts are owned by the BPF Loader.
+The only programs not owned by the BPF loader are - of course - the BPF loader itself and the System Program.
+They are owned by the NativeLoader and have special privileges such as allocating memory or marking accounts as executable)

 > In theory, programs have full autonomy over the accounts they own.
 It is up to the program's creator to limit this autonomy and up to the users of the program to verify the program's creator has really done so